Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/xmvZ.md

 We will reformulate it as "all such perturbations leave the geometry of the continuous attractor intact as an attractive invariant slow manifold, i.e. the parts where the fixed points disappear a slow flow appears."
 The preservation of the invariant manifold under perturbations is a direct consequence of the normal hyperbolicity condition described in Theorem 1.
-Mathematically, this means that for a continuous attractor, which is normally hyperbolic, any small perturbation will result in the persistence of the invariant manifold.
+This means that for a normally hyperbolic continuous attractor, any small perturbation will bifurcate away the continuum of fixed points but there will remain an attractive invariant manifold.
-In regions where fixed points disappear due to the perturbation, the dynamics will adjust to form a slow flow instead.
-This slow flow is a result of the system's tendency to maintain the invariant manifold's structure, even if the specific fixed points are no longer present.
+In regions where fixed points disappear due to the perturbation, the dynamics will form a slow flow.